tartley/tartley.github.io/posts/doomsday-clock.md

 <br />

 In particular, they find a way to bring back Rorschach.
 Or, at least, *a* Rorschach.
+Another individual picks up the mask.
 This seems like the most controversial of the many decisions in the book, but it's handled deftly, and there are both similarities and differences between the old and the new Rorschach, making it an interesting character in its own right.
 In some ways this transformation is reminiscent of HBO Watchmen's treatment of Hooded Justice - retaining everything we already knew about the character, but performing an astonishing piece of narrative ju-jitsu to utterly transform everything about what that meant.

 The DC heroes slowly realize their world is being altered by Dr Manhattan's manipulations, tying this crossover into the latest of the DC universe's